PROFILE

 officials belong.
 A few minor political parties

 are allowed to exist in name only.
-Kim Il Sung
+Kim Il-sung

 ruled North Korea from 1948 until his death in